 What is Magnesium and Why is it Important?

 Despite its significance, magnesium often gets overlooked.
 The National Institutes of Health highlights that many people, particularly those following a Western diet, may not receive adequate levels of this mineral.
-This oversight can lead to a deficiency, which, in turn, can cause several health issues, including muscle cramps, insomnia, fatigue, and even mental health disorders like anxiety and depression.
+This oversight can lead to a deficiency, which, in turn, can cause several health issues, including muscle cramps, insomnia, fatigue, pain, and even mental health disorders like anxiety and depression.

 Traditionally, the primary sources of magnesium are food and oral supplements.
 Dietary magnesium can be found in foods like green leafy vegetables, nuts, seeds, legumes, and whole grains.
 However, several factors can influence the body’s ability to absorb magnesium efficiently from these sources.
 These include the presence of adequate amounts of vitamin D and certain gastrointestinal disorders.
 Additionally, some individuals may have difficulty consuming enough magnesium-rich foods due to dietary restrictions or preferences.